Stephen-Kam/cucumber-testing-repository-template.g8/README.md

 A runTests shell script has been included which allows the running of any tests and takes a number of arguments

-### The Shell Script

-In a terminal enter the command:

->./runTests {environment} {browser} [optional]{driver location} [optional]{tags}

-For example

->./runTests dev chrome /usr/local/bin/chromedriver runOnlyInDev

-Will run any tests with the @runOnlyInDev tag in the dev environment in Chrome

-If no driver location has been specified it will use the one in the drivers package based on your operating system

 ### What's New

 - updated with new versions of dependencies